 - Sizes small to x-large – Inclusive

-- May slip inside shoe - Potential readjustment required
+- May slip inside the shoe – Potential readjustment required

 It’s worth bearing in mind that the Kent Wool socks retail for a high price point, so they’re not the most budget-friendly socks in the world.
 However, they are of excellent quality and a great option.